 Our Goals at CDE are to provide a monitoring process that will allow professionals in the Gifted Education community to create a diagnostic and meaningful gifted programming for their schools.
 The GEM process aims to:

 - Design a monitoring visit using input, scheduling, and sites that involve Gifted Education stakeholders

 - Utilize monitoring to celebrate victories in Colorado’s gifted education programming

 - Utilize monitoring to diagnose areas for growth and provide guidance and learning opportunities

 - Close excellence gaps in the state of Colorado through improved gifted programming

 - Provide an intentional, hands-on, and transparent monitoring experience

 - Help to create equality of opportunity for every student, every step of the way

-The GEM Team currently holds office hours support sessions every Tuesday at 1:00 PM MST.
-Contact Terri Loiselle or Miles Skoog below for more information or for additional support regarding monitoring, professional development, or DMS support.
+The GEM Team will hold office hours beginning in the fall.
+Contact Terri Loiselle or Michael Scott below for more information or for additional support regarding monitoring and professional development.

 Your GEM Team: